mrako/weatherapp/README.md

 * Create automated tests for the application. (tip: [mocha](https://mochajs.org/))

-* Create Robot Framework integration tests. [robot framework](http://robotframework.org/).
+* Create [Robot Framework](http://robotframework.org/) integration tests .
 Hint: Start by creating a third container that gives expected weather data and direct the backend queries there by redefining the **MAP_ENDPOINT**.

 ### Cloud